timothyh/optoma-mqtt/README.md

 ## Installation

-You'll need a serial interface.
+You'll need an RS232 serial interface.
 The easiest way is to get a USB to DB9 serial connector.
 And (most likely) you'll need a DB9 Female to Female Null Modem to enable a connection to the projector.

 Install Nodejs - Nodesource stable version (currently 22) suggested.